Authentic Hungarian Goulash (Gulyás) – Naturally Gluten-Free

 Hungarian Goulash is delicious on its own, but it’s even better when paired with the right sides.
 Here are a few ideas to complete the meal:

-1. Crusty Bread: Serve your goulash with some freshly baked crusty Gluten Free German Potato Bread (or even better, a loaf of gluten-free millett bread, if you’re feeling traditional).
+1. Crusty Bread: Serve your goulash with some freshly baked crusty Gluten Free German Potato Bread (or even better, a loaf of gluten-free millet bread, if you’re feeling traditional).
 The bread is perfect for soaking up all that rich, flavorful broth.

 2. Pickles or Sauerkraut: For a tangy contrast, serve a side of pickled cucumbers or sauerkraut.
 The acidity complements the richness of the goulash, making it balance perfectly.